 Minimum program requirements as outlined under 10 CFR 440.16 include the following subsections.
-Where noted, these requirements remain unchanged from the previous year's State Plan.
+These requirements remain unchanged from the previous year's State Plan.
+Eligibility is also based on the DCED Eligibility, Prioritization and Weatherization Service List Directive.

 Eligibility Criteria for Weatherization Services